What is the best payment processor for selling digital products?

 With Gumroad, your clients or customers can pay with any major credit card or PayPal.

 With Gumroad, you can either have a pop-up for the product and payment processing, or the product shown on the page itself and the payment processing overlaying the product information.

 To set up a product in PayPal, go to Seller preferences.
 Then click the Update link for PayPal buttons.

 For products, you’ll want to use the Buy Now button type.
-Input the product name in Item name, set the price and go through the steps.
-You can skip 2 if it’s not a physical item, but keep the Save button at Paypal checked so you can edit the button later.
+Input the product name in Item name, set the price, and go through the steps.
+You can skip step 2 if it’s not a physical item, but keep the Save button at Paypal checked so you can edit the button later.

-With the Customize advanced features, you can add URLs to pages on your website when people have finished the payment process (and also a different page if they cancel).
+With Customize advanced features, you can add URLs to pages on your website when people have finished the payment process (and also a different page if they cancel).

-Adding a product in Gumroad is straight-forward and well-explained by themselves.
-Once you’ve set-up your product, go to Gumroad Widgets and select the Overlay (pop-up) version or the Embed (in-page) version.
+Adding a product in Gumroad is straightforward and well-explained by themselves.
+Once you’ve set up your product, go to Gumroad Widgets and select the Overlay (pop-up) version or the Embed (in-page) version.
 Next, select the product and edit the button text if you’re using the Overlay version.
 Finally, simply copy and paste the code into your website.